mghazel2020/Image-Classification--Machine-Learning--Python-ScikitLearn/README.md

 |SVM          | 0.942     | 0.964               |  0.977 |

-## 6. Comparison of the 5 ML classification algorithms
+## 6. Comparison of the 5 ML Classification Algorithms

 The table below compares the performance of the 5 evaluated ML classification algorithms on the DIGITS data set using the default parameters as well as the more optimal paramaters as obtained by the grid-search and randon-search algorithms.
 We note: